Conditional graph entropy as an alternating minimization problem: Convergence

-Now we are ready to prove that the alternating optimization process converges to the minimum. \begin{proof}[Proof of Theorem \ref{thm:convergence}] Let us fix an arbitrary starting point $\qb^{(0)} \in \ints(\Kq)$.
-Then for any pair $\qb \in \Kq$, $\rb \in \Kr$ , the inequality \eqref{eq:5pt} holds for each $n$.
 Note that the second term on either side is an element of the sequence $\varphi\big( \qb, \rb^{(n)}\big) \geq 0$.
-First we assume that all elements are finite.
+First we assume that these elements are all finite.
 Then for any $\eps>0$ there must be infinitely many $n$ such that

 otherwise the sequence would converge to $-\infty$, contradicting that each element is nonnegative.
-For any such $n$ we have
+For any such $n$ we get from \eqref{eq:5pt} that

 Since $\varphi\big( \qb^{(n)}, \rb^{(n)}\big)$ is monotone decreasing, it has a limit that must satisfy

 for any positive $\eps$, and hence for $\eps=0$ as well.

 If, on the other hand, $\varphi\big( \qb, \rb^{(n)}\big) = \infty$ for some $n$, then $\varphi(\qb,\rb)=\infty$ follows from the 4-point property as $\delta\big( \qb,\qb^{(n)} \big) < \infty$, and we have the same conclusion: the limit is at most $\varphi(\qb,\rb)$.